aptly-io/grav-plugin-sectionwidget/README.md

 ## About

 `SectionWidget` is a plugin for [**Grav**](http://getgrav.org).
-This readme describes version 0.1.2.
+This readme describes version 0.1.3.
-The plugin splits, with special _section marker_, large content into sections.
+This plugin splits, with special _section marker_, large content into sections.
+Only one or all sections are visible at a time.
 The content of a section is up to the author.
 It creates a configurable HTML widget that lets one navigate to the first, previous, next or last section.
 Or a drop down menu that jumps directly into a specific section.